Competing Mechanisms at Vibrated Interfaces of Density-Contrast Fluids: Introduction

 \section{Introduction}

 The interface separating phases in multiphase fluid systems is often subjected to deformation due to internal density differences or external vibrations.
 These deformations manifest in various forms, including liquid dripping~\citep{wilson1988slow,clanet1999transition,montanero2020dripping}, bubble injection~\citep{Bleich1956,chen1997instability,yang2007bubble}, tip streaming~\citep{eggleton2001tip,collins2008electrohydrodynamic,montanero2020dripping}, and surface waves~\citep{miles1990parametrically}.
-Such phenomena are ubiquitous, occurring in natural processes such as rainfall and tidal movements, as well as in engineering applications like atomization and fusion reactions~\citep{craxton2015direct,betti2016inertial}.
+Such phenomena are ubiquitous, occurring in natural processes such as mantle plumes and cryospheric vibrations, as well as in engineering applications like atomization and inertial confinement fusion~\citep{craxton2015direct,betti2016inertial}.
 The unstable growth of these interface deformations eventually leads to interface breakup and fluid mixing.
 Linear stability analysis predicts two primary hydrodynamic instability mechanisms: the pressure gradient-driven fluid mixing mechanism, triggering the Rayleigh--Taylor (RT) instability~\citep{rayleigh1882investigation,taylor1950instability}, and the resonance mechanism, triggering a Faraday instability~\citep{faraday1831xvii}.
-Over a century of research has focused on studying these fundamental hydrodynamic instabilities separately, as each is central to a vast range of applications (for RT see~\citep{harrison1908influence,bellman1954effects,plesset1974viscous,sharp1983overview,kull1991theory,piriz2006} and for Faraday see~\citep{benjamin1954stability,miles1990parametrically,fauve1992parametric,kumar1994parametric,kumar1996, wright2000numerical,kumar2000mechanism}).
+Over a century of research has focused on studying these fundamental hydrodynamic instabilities separately, as each is central to a vast range of applications.

+The analysis of RT instability originated with investigations into the growth of small-amplitude interfacial waves between two inviscid fluids of differing densities~\citep{rayleigh1882investigation,taylor1950instability}.
+Viscous effects in the stable configuration were first considered by \citet{harrison1908influence}, and later, \citet{bellman1954effects} examined the combined influence of viscosity and surface tension on the unstable regime.
+A comprehensive and widely acclaimed treatise on RT instability can be found in~\citet{chandrasekhar1961hydrodynamic}.
+Building on this foundation, \citet{plesset1974viscous} introduced simplified physical models applicable in the asymptotic limits of large and small contrasts in density and viscosity.
+For detailed reviews of RT instability theory and its developments, readers are referred to \citet{sharp1983overview} and \citet{kull1991theory}.
+More recently, \citet{piriz2006} derived a simple yet highly accurate analytical expression for RT instability in nonideal fluids.